 The Dynatrace Community provides an Internet forum for customers and digital performance experts to connect with each other and share ideas.
-Registered users can ask questions and view answers at Dynatrace Answers and create support tickets.
+Registered users can ask questions and view answers at Dynatrace Community and create support tickets.

-The search bar in Dynatrace UI can be used to query external content in both the Dynatrace Answers user forum and within our online documentation.
+The search bar in Dynatrace UI can be used to query external content in both the Dynatrace Community user forum and within our online documentation.
 When disabled, users must to search these sites independently to find answers to their questions.